rossgore/rossgore.github.io/research/research.md

-## Leveraging Data Artifacts to better understand human behavior
+## Leveraging Data Artifacts to better understand human experience

 A major focus of my research is leveraging data that is an artifact of the way we live to better understand human behavior.
 Typically, this data takes the form of social media data, anomyized GPS mobility data, and anomyized SMS messages and cell phone records.
 My aim is to novel insight about human behavior by quantifying and anlayzing these data sources.